Queen's Tears Plant (Billbergia Bromeliads) Care Indoors, Propagation, Problems and Solutions

 Watering

-Like with other rosette Bromeliads, Queen's Tears Bromeliads require that the central 'vase' to be filled with water at all times.
+Like with other rosette Bromeliads, Queen's Tears Bromeliads require that the central 'vase' be filled with water at all times.
 Empty and refill the 'vase' regularly to prevent growth of bacteria which may cause the water to become smelly.

 Use only chlorine-free water to water these plants as they are sensitive to chlorine and other chemicals that may be dissolved in water.